Fuel line: scheme, types, functions, material, fitting and cleaner

 A dirty or clogged diesel filter can quickly lead to serious problems.
 Therefore, it is important not only to check it regularly, but also to replace the fuel filter if necessary.
 A visit to a specialized workshop is required only for very few vehicles.
 As a rule, the fuel filter can be replaced without problems yourself.
 Below is all the important information about the diesel filter and its replacement.
 Functions of the diesel fuel filter in detail The diesel filter serves to protect the engine and prolong its life.
 Even high quality gasoline can contain tiny floating particles that can interfere with sensitive pistons inside the engine.
 This is why the fuel filter ensures that all fluid is filtered on its way to the engine, so that no malfunction can occur here.
 At the same time, floating particles can still stick to the filter and…

-Fuel Injectors - Diesel Ignition Pressure
+Fuel Injectors - Pressure for Diesel Fuel Ignition

 Nozzles or nozzles are used to constantly supply the right amount of fuel to the combustion chamber of diesel engines.
 These small but highly stressed components keep the engine running properly thousands of times a minute.
 Although they are made from high quality materials, these components are subject to wear and tear.
 Here you can read how to recognize faulty fuel injectors and how to deal with breakdowns.
 Direct Injection Engine Requires Pressure Diesel engines are so-called "self-igniters".
 This means that they do not require external ignition in the form of a spark plug to burn the fuel.
 The compression pressure generated by the upward moving piston is sufficient to cause the desired explosion of the diesel-air mixture.
 However, it is important that the correct amount of diesel fuel is injected into the combustion chamber at exactly the right moment at the optimum…